hmc-cs-131/cs131-course-notes/markdown/lec05.md

 Now, you can try implementing the `listSum` function and test it with different lists of numbers.

-## Recursive Data Types, Continued
+## Recursive Data Types with Trees

 Recursive data types in Haskell allow us to define complex data structures that can include references to objects of the same type within themselves.
 Let's consider the example of a string binary tree.